hunterpayne/eprop/README.md

 valid types of properties.

-Currently, a default set of types: Int, Long, Float, Double, String, Boolean, and Enumeration are supported by the core jar.
+Currently, a default set of types: Int, Long, Float, Double, String, Boolean, Date, and Enumeration are supported by the core jar.
 The eprop-squants jar adds additional type support for the squants types: Mass, Energy, Density, etc.

 ```scala